jarrodmillman/pose-stats/description.md

 He contributes to numerous packages in the ecosystem including NumPy, SciPy, scikit-image, and NetworkX.
 He is the software architect of the SkyPortal astronomy platform that is being used by the ZTF-II sky survey at Caltech.
 Stéfan is a director of NumFOCUS, and serves on the steering committees of NumPy, SciPy, and the PSF's Scientific Working Group.
-He cofounded the Scientific Python project in 2020 with JM.
+He cofounded the Scientific Python project in 2020 with KJM.

 **Jarrod Millman** is a senior open source scientific Python developer at UC Berkeley.
 He cofounded the Neuroimaging in Python project.